Research status — Not yet OOS-validated. Do not use for live trading.

 Caveats

-- Lower profit factor in bear markets (1.06) — thin edge that could disappear with transaction costs in high-frequency trading.
+- Lower profit factor in bear markets (1.06) — thin edge that would likely disappear under transaction costs in high-frequency trading.

 - Classic trend-following: suffers during choppy, range-bound markets.